 Leaving Louis and his friends, we all climbed back into the Unimog for a very, very short drive to begin what I call our ‘nature walk’.
 I was surprised to learn about all the other ecological activities the ranch is involved in, including a program called EcoFarm.

-Mexican giant cardon Denny proved to be very knowledgeable.
-He told us about the different kinds of animals found in area.
+Denny proved to be very knowledgeable.
+He told us about the different kinds of animals found in the area.
 He pointed out the giant cactus, also called Mexican giant cardon, elephant cactus, or simply cardón in Spanish.
-Some other types of cacti found in the area are called Cholla, one of which is the Jumping Cholla (!).
+Some other types of cacti found in the area are called Cholla, one of which is the Jumping Cholla.

 Denny then blew our minds: He told us there is a turtle sanctuary on the property.
 Different kinds of turtles can be found here.
 Some species, including the leatherback, return here every year to lay their eggs.
 In one of the ranch’s programs, you can sign up to camp at the ranch, study the turtles, and help guard their eggs until they hatch.

-After the ‘nature walk’, we climbed up a stepped hill to the restrooms and to the building where we could see all of the photos that were taken of us during the camel ride.
+After the ‘nature walk’, we climbed up a stepped hill to the restrooms.
+Next door was a building where all of the photos that were taken of us during the camel ride were displayed.
 The photos the cameraman took of us looked very good so we purchased a few of them.

-A few steps from there and we found ourselves at Mexican meal at Rancho Tierra Sagradaa covered area outside their Casa Típica with an authentic Mexican meal being prepared for us.
+A few steps further and we found ourselves at a covered area outside their Casa Típica with an authentic Mexican meal being prepared for us in an outdoor kitchen.
 It was quite the spread.
-Tuna salad made from tuna caught nearby, quesadillas made with handmade tortillas, nopalitos, chicken in mole, Peruvian-style beans, picadillo, all served on decorated Mexican pottery.
-And to drink there was hibiscus juice, tamarind water, and bottled water.
+Tuna salad made with fresh tuna caught nearby, quesadillas made with handmade tortillas, nopalitos, chicken in mole, Peruvian-style beans, picadillo, all served on decorated Mexican ceramic dishware.
+Hibiscus juice, tamarind water, and bottled water were the drink options.
 A few different types of tequila were on hand.
 Plenty of food for everyone.
-And yes, it was as delicious as it looked.
+And yes, it was as delicious as it looks in the photo.

 By now the sun was setting.
 The sky had been full of clouds with patches of blue here and there.
-But they seemed to break just for us so we could have what was shaping up to be a beautiful sunset.
+But they seemed to break just for us so we could enjoy what was shaping up to be a beautiful sunset.
 As the sun neared the horizon, the sky turned a deep orange.
-Denny actually stopped his presentation during dinner so we could all watch the sun sink into the sea, I mean drop below the horizon.
+Denny actually stopped his presentation during dinner so we could all watch the sun sink into the sea.
 How many guides would do that for you?

 We had a nice group on our tour.
 Everyone was enthusiastic and conversive, especially during our dinner.
 Judging by the smiles on everyone’s faces, they enjoyed this excursion as much as we did.

 Disclosure: Please note that this post may contain affiliate links.
 By clicking them, you get access to the same products and services I use.
-At no additional cost to you, I may earn a small commission if you make a purchase.
-The commission I earn goes to help keep this site running.
+At no additional cost to you, I may earn a small commission if you make a purchase through one of the links.
+The commission I earn goes to help keep this site running and to continue sharing travel stories with you.

 Comments are closed.